Senate Insider: Kavanaugh Votes Secured

 Sens.
 Flake (R-AZ), Collins (R-ME), Murkowski (R-AK), and Manchin (D-WV) are expected to vote in favor of Kavanaugh.
 All the Republicans are voting yes.
 Also, in the rumor mill, several Democrats may break ranks and back Kavanaugh.
 That’s the ball game, folks. -Townhall

-Thursday's testimony saw a rollercoaster of emotions from both Brett Kavanaugh and his accuser, Christine Blasey Ford - who claims he groped her at a high school party in 1982.
+Thursday's proceedings saw a rollercoaster of emotions from both Brett Kavanaugh and his accuser, Christine Blasey Ford - who claims he groped her at a high school party in 1982.

-Ford was considered compelling, with Senator Orrin Hatch (R-UT) calling her an "attractive, good witness," while betting sites saw Kavanaugh's chances of approval drop significantly after she was done.
+Ford's testimony was considered compelling, with Senator Orrin Hatch (R-UT) calling her an "attractive, good witness," however betting site PredictIt showed Kavanaugh's odds of confirmation steadily climbing after ranking minority leader Dianne Feinstein (D-CA) laid out Ford's case.
+He stands at 74% as of this writing.

 Kavanaugh, on the other hand, shook the building with righteous indignation - slamming Democrats for smearing his family name and his lifetime of achievements.
-His opening statement was gripping and emotional - with Kavanaugh breaking down into tears several times, and seething with rage during other pivotal moments - such as when he excoriated ranking minority leader Dianne Feinstein (D-CA) for withholding Ford's letter from the committee for several weeks before it was leaked to the press.
+His opening statement was gripping and emotional - with Kavanaugh breaking down into tears several times, and seething with rage during other pivotal moments - such as when he excoriated Feinstein for withholding Ford's letter from the committee for several weeks before it was leaked to the press.

 Feinstein was taken aback, and immediately pivoted to a softer tact which was ultimately not convincing.
 The Democrats attempted several times to corner Kavanaugh on why he hasn't advocated for an FBI investigation into the allegations against him, to which Kavanaugh stated several times that this would ultimately be unproductive since the agency doesn't render an opinion, which was the Judiciary Committee's job.